Close Menu

 What Is A Robo-Advisor? | Bankrate

-Robo-advisors have become tremendously popular over the last decade, and rightly so.
-They automate the investing process for you, making it simple to invest in a diversified portfolio of assets, and they charge much less than a typical financial advisor.
-So it’s little wonder that many investors have turned to them, and robo-advisors now manage hundreds of billions of dollars.
+Robo-advisors automate the investing process for you, making it simple to invest in a diversified portfolio of assets — and they cost much less than a typical financial advisor.
+It’s little wonder that many investors have turned to them, and robo-advisors now manage hundreds of billions of dollars.

 What a robo-advisor does

-A robo-advisor is a digital platform that uses technology to put together a portfolio based on your investing goals and needs.
+A robo-advisor is a digital platform that uses technology to create a portfolio based on your investing needs.

 Robo-advisors can:

-If you have a long-term goal such as retirement, the robo-advisor will tend to pick aggressive investments such as stock funds, which have a track record of high returns.
-If you have a short-term goal, the robo would likely select more conservative investments, such as bond funds or even cash.
+If you have a long-term goal such as retirement, the robo-advisor will tend to pick aggressive investments such as stock funds, which have a track record of high returns over time.
+If you have a short-term goal, the robo-advisor would likely select more conservative investments, such as bond funds or even cash.

 How much does a robo-advisor cost?

 • New investors who want help building and managing their portfolios.
-Answer a few questions to determine your goals and risk profile, and from there, you can check your portfolio a few times a year.
+Answer a few questions to determine your goals and risk profile, and after that all you have to do is check your portfolio a few times a year.

 • Investors who don’t want to pay a human financial advisor’s fees but want a customized portfolio based on their needs.